Iodine Foods: 5 Foods High in Iodine and Iodide for Testosterone and Thyroid

 One of the fishes highest in iodine is wild caught cod, which at 100 grams contains 100 mcg’s of iodine (66% RDA).

 Why wild caught you ask?
-Simply because farmed fish is fed with soy pellets and known to be significantly higher in pollutants and toxic heavy-metals.
+Simply because farmed fish (and fish oil supplements) is fed with soy pellets and known to be significantly higher in pollutants and toxic heavy-metals.
 Always opt for wild caught seafoods.

 Not everything grown on land is low on iodine, and many types of potatoes are a testament to that.